 Where: Hikawa, Okutama-machi, Nishitama-gun, Tokyo.
 Near JR Okutama station

-Known for its “Nagayama Dai Shomei”(Nagayama Great Lighting), this firework festival is a rare gem that separates itself from the other firework festivals.
+Known for its “Nagayama Dai Shomei”(Nagayama Great Lighting), this fireworks festival is a rare gem that separates itself from the rest.
 Complemented by music and gorgeous hill backdrop, the fireworks will light up the sky in different forms including the famous cascading fountain of illuminating gold lights.
-Slightly larger than Okutama’s festival, this event has around 3,800 fireworks and 14,000 visitors every year.
-Purchase a seat of you’re watching from within Nagayama Park Ground.
+Slightly larger than Okutama’s festival, this event has 4,001 fireworks (200 more than last year’s) and 14,000 visitors every year.
+Purchase a seat if you’re watching from within Nagayama Park Ground.

 Where: Nagayama Park Ground, 25 Sumiecho, Ome, Tokyo.
 10 min walk from Ome Station